 Europe, the continent I was born and the continent I lived during my entire life.
 It is also the continent, which changed politically very much during the years I can remember – and even before.
-The year I was born was only four years after the end of WWII.
+The year I was born was only five years after the end of WWII.
 My parents had already two boys and the whole family still suffered of hardship.
 My family lived in an abandoned barrack and had two rooms, one big and a small one.
 They also had their own kitchen, but no bathroom.
 The WC was at the end of the floor on every floor – there were two of them.

 The very start of the EU (European Union) was in 1950 – the year I was born.
 The European Coal and Steel Community begins to unite European countries economically and politically in order to secure lasting peace.
 The six founding countries were Belgium, France, Germany, Italy, Luxembourg and the Netherlands.

 25th March 1957 the Treaty of Rome was signed, creating the European Economic Community (EEC) and the EURATOM treaty.
 The idea was for people, goods and services to move freely across borders and for peace.
 That also is the year I started at school and we were moving into our own town house.